open-frames/proxy/packages/client/README.md

 // The response from the server is a 200 with JSON describing the transaction.

-// The client then sends a tx request to the user's connected wallet -- this is out of scope of this package, and we can ignore it.
-This is dependent on the provider e.g. Infura.
+// The client then sends a tx request to the user's connected wallet.
+Note: this step is out of scope of this package.

-// After a prompt, the client should then send a POST request to the postURL (target) with the transaction hash in the transactionId field.
-Importantly, this postUrl should come from the button and *not* the root postUrl.
+// The client should then send a POST request to the postURL (target) with the transaction hash returned from the step above in the transactionId field.
+Importantly, this postUrl should come from the button and *not* the `frameInfo` postUrl.

 await post(postUrl, { transactionId: 'transactionHash from above response' });
 // The response from the frame server would be a 200 OK and include another frame.